By Eric Weld, MassLandlords, Inc.

 Coxe emphasized that homeowners and renters should consider their most current income, as it has been impacted by COVID-19, when determining whether they qualify for ERMA.
 “Remember, it’s their income at this moment in time, after having lost income” that decides eligibility, she said.

 How to Apply for ERMA

-The ERMA and RAFT programs use the same application.
+The ERMA and RAFT programs use the same application, available here, regardless of where you live in the state.
 Applications are processed through local and regional Housing Consumer Education Centers (HCECs).
-For more information, or to apply, visit the website of your local HCEC (listed at the top of the page).
+For more information, visit the website of your local HCEC (listed at the top of the page).
 Some regional agencies require you to complete an HCEC assessment first.

-If you reside in metro Boston, you would apply through Metro Housing Boston.
-Worcester residents apply through RCAP Solutions.
-In Springfield, visit Way Finders and fill out an assessment form.
+If you reside in metro Boston, contact Metro Housing Boston.
+Worcester residents should contact RCAP Solutions.
+In Springfield, visit Way Finders with questions.
 Program administrators will determine if your application qualifies for ERMA or RAFT.

 Visitors to these websites are encouraged to contact agency representatives, listed on the websites, to help with navigation, clarifying information and applying for assistance programs.

 With the majority of ERMA funding still available, landlords might encourage their tenants who are struggling with rent payments due to COVID-19 impacts to submit an ERMA/RAFT application.
 For that matter, landlords and other homeowners who have experienced a loss of income due to pandemic responses might be eligible for mortgage assistance themselves.